openstack/horizon/doc/source/admin/manage-volumes.rst

    To see further information and CLI instructions, see `Create an encrypted volume type
    <https://docs.openstack.org/cinder/latest/configuration/block-storage/volume-encryption.html#create-an-encrypted-volume-type>`__
-   in the OpenStack Block Storage Configuration Guide.
+   in the OpenStack Block Storage (cinder) Configuration Guide.

 Delete volume types
 ~~~~~~~~~~~~~~~~~~~